atomisthq/docs/docs/developer/aspects.md

-Aspects are a way to visualize technology usage across an organization.
-These concerns can be captured from anything available in a Git repository, whether that's data about committer activity for content from the files themselves.
-For example, you could create aspects that capture the following:
+Aspects visualize technology usage across an organization.
+These concerns are captured from anything available in a Git repository, whether that's  the files themselves or data about committer activity.
+For example, use or create aspects that capture the following:

 * The different software dependencies your repositories are using
 * The different ports exposed in your Dockerfiles